quannguyen234/Toxic_Comments/README.md

 **Looking at other metrics**

-**Recall** indicates how good the model is at picking the correct toxic comments.
+**Recall** indicates how good the model is at retrieving toxic comments.

-**Precision** indicates how good the model is at predicting a toxic comment.
+**Precision** indicates how good the model is at predicting toxic comment correctly. #at only retrieving toxic comments

 **Type I error (False Positive)**: predict a comment is toxic when it's not.

 **Type II error (False Negative)**: predict a comment is not toxic when in fact it is.

-I want to minimize type I error so a model with high recall is better in this case.
+In case of predicting toxic comments, I think a model with high precision is better.
 For example, if we block a comment and that comment is not toxic, then the user who wrote the comment will be angry and might not use our website anymore.
 On the other hand, if a comment is toxic and we let it goes through, other users will likely report it and we can act on it later.
+**Word2Vec** is a the best option in this case.

+For cases of predicting threat, insult and identity hate, which are more serious and might potentitally happen, a model with high recall that can retrieve all of the comments in those classes is better.
+For example, if there are 10 death threats and we only able to detect 6 of them, that might be a big problem because there won't be any initial preventions of the other 4 threats that could turn into real actions. **GloVe** is great in this case.

 ### DEMO